akshaysrivastav/first-deposit-bug-compv2/README.md

 The same steps can be performed again to steal the next user's deposit.

-It should be noted that the attack can happen in two ways.
+It should be noted that the attack can happen in two ways:

 - The attacker can simply execute the Step 1 and 2 as soon as the CToken gets added to the lending protocol.
 - The attacker watches the pending transactions of the network and frontruns the user's deposit transaction by executing Step 1 and 2 and then backruns it with Step 3.